ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Conclusion

 This has been a personal journey to discover insights from my existing data, then it turned out to a digital personal trainer.

 For next steps I would like to focus on,

-* Setting weekly target and predicting workout schedule for the week based on my target.
-If possible add as a Windows 11 widget
+* Setting a weekly target and predicting workout schedule for the week based on my target.
 * Compare ride metrics and see the improvement over time.
 * Supporting US metrics (now only supports km)